kreativan/DropzoneProcesswire/README.md

 * It can submit your form as normal after uploading files.
 * It can load existing files/images into the field.
 * It sends post request on file remove, so you can use it to delete files from a server or a page.
-* Yes, it can remove images/file from processwire page field.
+* Yes, it can remove images/file from processwire page.
-* And yeah, it can add images/files toa  processeire page field.
+* And yeah, it can add images/files toa  processeire page.
-* It has bult in methods for adding and removing fields froma page field
+* It has bult in methods for adding and removing fields from a page
 * If you have a debug mode enabled, it will console.log json response from php so you can review and debug posted data.
 * It has basic form and file validations.
 * It has number (2+3=?) captcha (optional) and custom honeypot spam protection.